 You can access the South Alligator River via the Yellow Water boat ramp.
 Like much of this area, it’s good fishing for barramundi and saratoga.
 Keep an eye on the crocs though – they get up to 5 m long nearby.

 See it: July to November

 This pretty billabong is behind Cooinda, good for barramundi and saratoga.
 There’s a dirt boat ramp which can be accessed most of the year.
-In the wet season (December to March), a channel provides access to Yellow Water and the South Alligator River.
+In the tropical summer (November to March), a channel provides access to Yellow Water and the South Alligator River.
 It’s a beautiful spot, with overhanging paperbarks and water so clear that you can see the fish beneath you.
 To stop the spread of salvinia, rangers have closed the route from Home Billabong to Mardugal Billabong.

 See it: All year round

 This large, deep billabong is lined with paperbark trees – a nice spot to drift around and take time out.
 Fishing is good for barramundi and saratoga.
 There’s a concrete boat ramp and campgrounds nearby.
-The top campground is open all year round, but the lower campground gets flooded in the wet season (November to April).
+The top campground is open all year round, but the lower campground gets flooded in the tropical summer (November to March).

 See it: All year round

 A nice fishing spot with a good chance of catching a barra.
 Turn off the Kakadu Highway onto the Jim Jim Billabong Road.
 There’s about 3 km of dirt road on the way there (4WD recommended).
 The boat ramp is at the campground.

 See it: April/May to November